 I have the freedom to go anywhere I want in this world, and know that I am able to support myself.
 With a combination of these two life hacks that I will be speaking about here, I get almost all my food and accommodation paid for.

 The number one best life hack that I have ever known is Worldpackers, hands down.

 Worldpackers is a platform that connects volunteers with certain skills or abilities to hosts who are looking for help in these areas.
 The method behind it is work exchange, where volunteers give their time helping out around the place in exchange for accommodation and other benefits like meals, classes and tours.

 It has provided me with numerous opportunities to travel through different countries on a tight budget, by not having to worry about accommodation and food.
 Not only that, but it has also given me an opportunity to build my name as an artist through both India and Sri Lanka.

 As a girl who had a dream of travelling the world for free - with no idea of how to actually do it when I started - I am so lucky and grateful to have stumbled across Worldpackers!

-Basically, you pay one fee of $49 USD which gives you access to all the hosts for a full year!
+Basically, you pay one fee of $49 USD which gives you access to all the hosts for a full year.
 To put that into perspective, $50 USD is likely A LOT less than you pay for one night of food and accommodation in most countries.
-And then you can do 12 months with free accomodation and food whenever you want to!
+And then you can spend 12 months with free accomodation and food wherever you want!

 Seem’s crazy not to do it right?
-And what you give in exchange for the ability to travel the world for free, is often an experience you would be paying a hefty price for!
+And what you give in exchange for the ability to travel for free, is often an experience you would bepaying a hefty price for.
 So really, it’s wins all around!
-You’re saving sooo much money when you travel the world with Worldpackers.
+You’re saving sooooo much money when you travel the world with Worldpackers.